Child Support Lawyer in Raleigh, NC

 North Carolina Child Support Calculations

 In most cases, child support is calculated based upon the incomes of the parents, the number of children, and the physical custodial schedule of the children.
 For parents with a combined income of less than $250,000, North Carolina employs a child support guideline.
 Essentially, the guidelines are a calculator for child support.
 For parents who make a combined income in excess of $250,000, child support is calculated based upon the actual expenditures for the child(ren).
 There are often adjustments to the calculation of child support.
 These are the travel expenses, extraordinary expenses, the cost of daycare or a nanny, and the cost of insurance.
-We fight to ensure our clients are paying or receiving the proper amount of child support.
+Our dedicated family law lawyer will ensure that our clients are paying or receiving the proper amount of child support.

 In the average child support case, the calculation is based upon the following factors: